-A task queue’s input is a unit of work, called a task, dedicated worker processes then constantly monitor the queue for new work to perform.
+A task queue’s input is a unit of work called a task.
+Dedicated worker processes constantly monitor task queues for new work to perform.

 Celery communicates via messages, usually using a broker to mediate between clients and workers.
-To initiate a task a client puts a message on the queue, the broker then delivers the message to a worker.
+To initiate a task, a client adds a message to the queue, which the broker then delivers to a worker.

 A Celery system can consist of multiple workers and brokers, giving way to high availability and horizontal scaling.

 Celery is written in Python, but the protocol can be implemented in any language.
-So far there’s RCelery for the Ruby programming language, node-celery for Node.js and a PHP client, but language interoperability can also be achieved by using webhooks.
+So far there’s RCelery for the Ruby programming language, node-celery for Node.js and a PHP client.
+Language interoperability can also be achieved by using webhooks.